-We are investigating different applications of enzymes active on carbohydrates, such as the preparation of prebiotic oligosaccharides for incorporation into functional foods, the production of second-generation biofuels (bioethanol), the preparation of lactose-free dairy products, or the synthesis of glycoconjugates with biomedical use.
-In fact, glycosylation dramatically changes the physico-chemical properties and bioavailability of many vitamins, hormones, flavonoids, antibiotics, etc. For example, a-glucosylation of the flavonoid rutin (vitamin P) increases its solubility more than 30,000 times.
+We are investigating different applications of carbohydrate-active enzymes, such as the preparation of prebiotic oligosaccharides for incorporation into functional foods or the synthesis of glycoderivatives of polyphenols.
+As a matter of fact, glycosylation dramatically changes the physico-chemical properties and bioavailability of many vitamins, hormones, flavonoids, antibiotics, etc.

 The modification of natural antioxidants in order to increase their miscibility and/or stability towards the action of light and/or oxygen renders a series of “semisynthetic” antioxidants with great impact in the food and pharmaceutical industries.
 The enzyme-catalysed synthesis of acyl derivatives of antioxidants offers some advantages, such as its high regioselectivity and the moderate reaction conditions.
 Lipases have been successfully used to catalyse the enzymatic synthesis of antioxidant esters employing saturated and unsaturated free fatty acids, alkyl or vinyl esters as acyl donors.

-For enzymatic sugar acylation it is neccesary to find a medium where a polar reagent (the carbohydrate) and a nonpolar acyl donor are soluble and able to react in presence of a biocatalyst.
+For enzymatic sugar acylation it is neccesary to find a medium where a polar reagent (the carbohydrate) and the nonpolar acyl donor are soluble and able to react in presence of a biocatalyst.
 Lipases are readily inactivated by polar solvents capable of dissolving di- and trisaccharides.
-In this context, we developed a simple process for the lipase-catalysed acylation of sucrose and other sugars based on the pre-solubilization of sucrose in a polar solvent (dimethylsulfoxide -DMSO-) and its further mixing with a tertiary alcohol (2-methyl-2-butanol -2M2B-), being the final DMSO content close to 20% v/v.
+In this context, we developed a simple process for the lipase-catalysed acylation of sucrose and other sugars based on the pre-solubilization of sucrose in a polar solvent (dimethylsulfoxide -DMSO-) and further addition to a tertiary alcohol.
 These mixtures of miscible solvents represent a compromise between sugar solubility and enzyme stability.